Charlotte Hawkins

-Charlotte Mary Hawkins (born 16 May 1975) is an English television and radio presenter, newsreader and journalist.
+Charlotte Mary Hawkins (born 16 May 1975) is a British television and radio presenter, newsreader and journalist.

 Hawkins joined ITV's Meridian Tonight in 2003, hosting its main news programme, leaving in 2006 to become co-presenter of Sky's breakfast programme Sunrise with Eamonn Holmes.
 In 2014, she left Sky to co-present the ITV Breakfast programme Good Morning Britain.
 She also presents a Sunday evening programme on Classic FM.

 She was a contestant in the fifteenth series of Strictly Come Dancing but was eliminated in the fourth week.

 Early life

 Hawkins was born on 16 May 1975 in Chichester, West Sussex.
 She attended the Bishop Luffa School in Chichester, and the University of Manchester, graduating with a BA in English Literature.
 She later undertook a Postgraduate Diploma in Broadcast Journalism from the London College of Printing.